Is high intensity exercise really the best way to lose weight? Here’s why HIIT doesn’t work for women over forty.

 However, something we see time and time again is women doing intense cardio sessions every week to lose weight.
 They’re working really hard, but seeing no results in the mirror, and this can be REALLY frustrating.

-These women are often doing exercises classes or fitness DVDs most days.
 They’re sweating buckets, but then stepping on the scales and seeing zero movement!
 Plus, all the jumping around often leads to sore knees, hips and backs… which can lead to long term injury.
-And it can be incredibly frustrating when you’re putting in all that effort, but not seeing any results in the mirror.

 The reason this happens is simple; HIIT is NOT the ideal way to drop a dress size when you’re over forty.